Scotland include Anderson for Cyprus & England

 Last updated on .From the section Scotland

-Newcastle United midfielder Elliot Anderson has received his first Scotland call up for next month's Euro 24 qualifier in Cyprus and the friendly with England at Hampden.
+Newcastle United midfielder Elliot Anderson has received his first Scotland call-up for next month's Euro 2024 qualifier in Cyprus and the friendly with England at Hampden.

 Anderson, 20, from Whitley Bay, represented Scotland at youth level, qualifying through his grandmother from Glasgow.